sail-sg/EditAnything/README.md

 # News

+2023/04/14 - New model trained with LAION dataset is released.

+2023/04/13 - Support pretrained model auto downloading and gradio in 'sam2image.py'.

 2023/04/12 - An initial version of text-guided edit-anything is in `sam2groundingdino_edit.py`(object-level) and `sam2vlpart_edit.py`(part-level).

 2023/04/10 - An initial version of edit-anything is in `sam2edit.py`.